LiterallyFabian/SajberSim/README.md

 ## Info

-SajberSim is a framework for visual novels, primarily made for [Cybergymnasiet Odenplan](https://cybergymnasiet.se/), with potential plans on being publicly released in the future.
+SajberSim is an engine for creating, playing and publishing visual novels, primarily made for [Cybergymnasiet Odenplan](https://cybergymnasiet.se/) with plans on being published around October 2020.